dcsil/Konsensus/README.md

-# Team Repo Template

-This Repository includes a template for your Team's Repository. https://github.com/dcsil/klutch is a good example of an implementation of this!

-**README template starts below this line 👇👇👇 Delete above this line :)**

 # KONSENSUS

 ![Team Logo](./konsensus.png)

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+Konsensus is a company founded in the Blockchain industry.
 Table of Contents
 ---